 Prior to joining the Millennium Team in 2008, Ben served 6 years as a Department of Defense civilian supporting the National Intelligence Community.
 Since joining Millennium, Ben has been instrumental in the execution of several hundred cyber security assessments in support of Millennium’s customers as well as 1000% increase in the number of qualified Red Team operators on Millennium’s staff.
 Ben is also the author of an Amazon best selling book, the Red Team Field Manual (RTFM) and co-author of the Blue Team Field Manual.
 Ben’s formal education includes a Master’s Degree in Computer Science from Johns Hopkins University and a Bachelors of Science Degree in Computer Science from the University of Alabama.

-As the Vice President for Operations at Millennium, Chris Rush provides strategic vision and operational direction of Millennium’s portfolio of Engineering Services to clients within the Army, Navy, Air Force, other DoD agencies, and the Department of Homeland Security.
+As the Senior Vice President of Program Operations at Millennium, Chris Rush provides strategic vision and operational direction of Millennium’s portfolio of Engineering Services to clients within the Army, Navy, Air Force, other DoD agencies, and the Department of Homeland Security.
 Services include systems engineering and cyber support, program and project management support, and information technology support within the Federal market space.
 He is also responsible for business growth across the portfolio, contributing to Millennium’s history of continuous revenue growth every year since the company was founded in 2004.

 Chris joined Millennium in 2012, upon his retirement from the United States Army.
 Before being named VP of Operations, Chris served as a Director and Senior Director for Army programs directly responsible for superior performance and revenue growth in the Army market.